squaremo/rabbit.js/README.md

 than a transport-layer address.

 Request and Reply sockets have very similar semantics to those in ZeroMQ.
-Requesting sockets must take care not to issue more than request at a time, or to label requests (and rely on repliers preserving the label in replies) such that the answers can be correlated with the requests.
-Actually this is much the same as ZeroMQ; it follows from the possibility of replies coming back out of order due to round-robining.
 Repliers must respond to requests in the order that they come in, and respond exactly once to each request.

 There are no DEALER or ROUTER sockets (a.k.a., XREQ and XREQ) in rabbit.js.
 In ZeroMQ these are implemented by prefixing messages with